 Find participants for your studyThrough the Alzheimer Society Research Portal, you can get connected to people living in Canada who want to do their part in advancing dementia research ‚Äì and want to participate in a study like yours!

-Our resource centresThe Alzheimer Society of New Brunswick has five staffed resource centres around the province.
+Our resource centresThe Alzheimer Society of New Brunswick has four staffed resource centres around the province.

 Making a Dementia-Inclusive Resource CentreTake a virtual tour of our Dementia-Inclusive Resource Centre!
 Learn about the changes we’ve made to our provincial office to make it more inclusive for people living with dementia.